Uprising in Banat

 The Uprising in Banat was a rebellion organized and led by Serbian Orthodox bishop Teodor of Vršac and Sava Temišvarac against the Ottomans in the Eyalet of Temeşvar.
 The uprising broke out in 1594, in the initial stage of the Long Turkish War, and was fought by local Serbs, numbering some 5,000, who managed to quickly take over several towns in the region before being crushed by the Ottoman army.
 The relics of Saint Sava were burnt by the Ottomans as a retaliation.
 Although short-lived, it inspired future rebellions.

 Background

 Status of Serbs

 Under Ottoman rule, Serbs experienced subjugation, oppression and suppression of their religion and culture.
 Under the Ottoman tax system of devshirme, male children from Serb families were taken by the state as part of taxes due to the imperial government.
-These children were forcbly converted to Islam and made to serve as janissaries.
+These children were forcibly converted to Islam and made to serve as janissaries.

 Ottoman crisis

 The reign of Suleiman I has been described as the most famous period in Ottoman history.
 At the end of his reign, however, the constant wars had taken its toll, damaging the economy.
 The faulty economic policies that followed shook the economy and with that, the foundations of Ottoman society; state officials quickly became poor, their pay being worthless akçe, and corruption and bribes were common.
 Mutiny struck throughout the Ottoman Empire, the rebellion of the capital troops in January 1593 assuring the government to seek out a new war of conquest to get out of the crisis.
 The population (rayah, sr. raja) in the Sanjak of Çanad suffered in this period, since the 1560s.
 Impoverished sipahi forced peasants to overwork themselves, and the sipahis imposed their own taxes on the peasants, despite laws preventing such actions.
 Tax collectors, as well, abused their position, taking higher taxes.
 Beys and vojvode (Christian chiefs) used the population's houses, tools, and animals, and ate free of charge, which was eventually prevented by government order.
 A result of issues like these led to a massive migration of the population to Transylvania in 1583.
 Records show the worsening of the population's status, and deteriorating economy (inflation).
 It could be concluded from Ottoman sources that the main initiators and leaders of the uprising once belonged to the Christian layers in Ottoman military service.
 After the Ottoman conquest of Gyula in 1566, these began to lose their privileges and became part of the lower class (raja); a part moved to Transylvania and the frontier parts of the empire, a part stayed, while a large number joined hajduk bands.

 The defeat of the Ottomans at the Battle of Sisak (22 June 1593) and the uncertain outcome of fighting in Upper Hungary in the beginning of the Long Turkish War (1593–1606) woke up internal problems and also jeopardized Ottoman rule in the vassal principalities of Transylvania, Wallachia, and Moldavia.
 This also created conditions for the Serb uprising in Banat in 1594.